 Urology proves Maya’s point better than any other health specialty.

-Originally a field that studies the urinary tract, urology morphed into a specialty that focuses on men’s health.
+Originally a field that studied the urinary tract, urology morphed into a specialty that focuses on men’s health.
 Unfortunately, this also frequently means inadequate urological care for women.

 “In urology, it is certainly true that the sun, stars, moon revolve around the almighty prostate, erectile dysfunction, and low testosterone.
 Women’s issues are under-taught, undertreated, underappreciated,” remarks Dr. Lisa Hawes, a practicing urologist.

 “Indeed vaginal health is critical to UTI, incontinence, and IC.
 Pain with sex from vaginal issues also affects the pelvic floor and therefore the bladder,” remarks Dr. Hawes.

 UTI is dubbed as a female issue since it happens to women so often.
 Every fourth woman will experience a UTI at least once in her lifetime and an estimated 1% of women (70 million worldwide) suffer more than six recurrent UTIs (rUTIs) each year and are referred to a urologist for further treatment.